eabeam/EC140.F21/index.md

 Throughout this class we've discussed a lot of problems facing the world's poor and potential solutions.
 The Global Innovation Fund provides up to [\$230,000 in funding](https://www.globalinnovation.fund/apply/about/what-we-fund/) for pilot projects that provide "social innovations that aim to improve the lives and opportunities of millions of people in the developing world."
 Your assignment is to write an adapted mini-grant proposal to GIF.
-Pick a problem of interest to you, think about one possible "innovation" that is testable, and think about how you would evaluate it.
+Pick a problem of interest to you, think about one possible "innovation" that is testable, and think about how you would evaluate it in **one** particular setting (ie country, region within a country, city)

 GIF considers four criteria in its funding decisions[^1]